bart7449/seminar2023/README.md

-# Seminar II: Deep Learning-based Natural Language Processing
+# Integrated Seminar
-Natural language processing (NLP) is a crucial part of artificial intelligence (AI), modeling how machine understand and generate human languages.
-In recent years, deep learning approaches have successfully obtained very high performance on many NLP tasks.
+Artificial intelligence (AI) changes everything in our society and industry.
+In recent years, deep learning approaches have successfully achieved very high performance on many tasks.
-In this course, students will gain knowledge about cutting-edge neural network technologies for natural language processing from RNN to generative models like ChatGPT.
+In this course, students will acquire knowledge of cutting-edge neural network technologies in various scientific and industrial fields.

 ## Course Information
-- This course meets for in-class lecture Fri 15:00 - 17:00 (Seminar room No.2 at KISTI KIUM).
+- This course will run online Thursday 10:00 - 12:00 (ZOOM Room ID  838 9307 6988), run by three UST professors(Kyong-Ha Lee@KISTI, Heyjin Kim, Byungjun Bae@ETRI).
-- In this seminar class, students are asked to review seminal papers related to NLP techniques and present them in the class.
+- In this seminar class, students are asked to review seminal papers related to their researches and present their research topics in the class.
-- Two or three papers will be reviewed every week.
 - For all inquiries related to this course, please contact kyongha@kisti.re.kr

 ### Instructor